grimm-co/NotQuite0DayFriday/2021.10.28-nagios/README.md

 -   Location: `nagiosxi/scripts/manage_services.sh`

--   Affected Versions: Nagios XI versions from at least 5r1.0 (Sep 2015) to 5.8.6 (latest) installed on systems with versions of systemctl that use the system pager (present on CentOS 8 and Ubuntu 18.04 and 20.04)
+-   Affected Versions: Nagios XI versions from at least 5r1.0 (Sep 2015) to 5.8.6 (latest at time of disclosure) installed on systems with versions of systemctl that use the system pager (present on CentOS 8 and Ubuntu 18.04 and 20.04)

 -   Fixed Version: Fixed in Nagios XI version 5.8.7